djourd1/trainingR2021/content/en/get_ready/data_structures/2019-02-19-basic-data-types.markdown

 ## [1] 2
 ```

+{{% callout note %}}
+A logical variable can take the values "TRUE" et "FALSE".
+You will sometimes find them in their abbreviated form as  "T" and "F".
+However, you need to know that  "T" and "F" are  variables pre-defined as TRUE and FALSE, but are not reserved names and therefore are not protected; as a result you can change their values and this may lead to confusions. . **Therefore, it will always be preferable to use  TRUE and FALSE.**
+{{% /callout %}}

 ## Characters

 In R, strings are stored as a `character` object.
 Strings are surrounded by two `"`.